Trump Is Refusing To Participate In Another Debate — Unless It's In Person

-President Donald Trump is supposedly feeling fine after testing positive for COVID-19 last week, but the Commission on Presidential Debates isn’t taking any chances and decided to go virtual for the next presidential face-off on October 15.
+US President Donald Trump is supposedly feeling fine after testing positive for COVID-19 last week, but the Commission on Presidential Debates isn’t taking any chances and decided to go virtual for the next presidential face-off on 15th October.
 But Trump says that would be a “waste of time,” according to an interview with Fox Business's Maria Bartiromo, where the president refused to participate in the virtual town hall-style debate in lieu of an in-person one.

 "The commission changed the debate style and that's not acceptable to us," Trump said on Thursday morning.
 "I beat [Joe Biden] in the first debate, I beat him easily."
 The president went on to claim that the Commission’s decision to change the debate format was made in an effort to “protect Biden,” and added that the former vice president would lose in another debate.
 But there won’t be another debate, according to Trump, who told Bartiromo, "I am not going to do a virtual debate.
 I am not going to waste my time on a virtual debate."
 Confused?
 Us too.